MaximeMRF/v7-docs/content/start/tutorial/hypermedia/cli_and_repl.md

 ### Create users

-Let's use the `User` model to create a couple of users that we can use to log into our app later.
+Let's use the `User` model (stored within the `app/models/user.ts` file) to create a couple of users that we can use to log into our app later.
 The `create` method accepts the model properties as an object, persists them to the database and returns a model instance.

 ```ts
 await models.user.create({ fullName: 'Harminder Virk', email: 'virk@adonisjs.com', password: 'secret' })